Seeding Impact — A Conversation With Educator Michelle Bernstein

 Recently, we caught up with the very first educator to use SIMA films in the classroom.

 Michelle Bernstein has been an educator at New Roads High School in Santa Monica, California for nearly 10 years.
 What started as a part-time immersion into the world of education slowly but surely developed into a full-time Directors position.
-Her students’ experience with SIMA films inspired the following Engagement Model now being utilized with SIMA Classroom across 47 campuses in Los Angeles alone.
+Her students’ experience with SIMA films inspired the following Lesson Plan now being utilized with SIMA Classroom across 47 campuses in Los Angeles alone.

-The Advocate: Impact Campaign Engagement Model: Educators select a number of films to screen in class.
+The Advocate: Impact Campaign Lesson Plan: Educators select a number of films to screen in class.
 Students evaluate each film and collectively select one film to build an impact campaign around.
 After designing their impact campaign as a group, the students then execute it in their own communities.

 SIMA: As an educator, what do you look for in these films?

 Michelle Bernstein: My students like to follow distinct characters, and personal journeys that are very emotional.
 Stories they can empathize with on the human level.
 They shy away from talking heads — they gravitate towards characters and human stories.
 I’ve been more deliberate to choose films based on message as opposed to being polished and critically acclaimed.

 SIMA: What trends have you noticed in the way that your students evaluate and select their ‘chosen’ film?